divertimentos/curso-udemy-react-the-complete-guide/README.md

 When you assign the `useRef()` to a const, you can use the `ref` prop to listen to it.
 It generates an object with a `current` property in it.
 Then you can, for example, use `exampleRef.current.value` to store values typed by the user.

 When you access values through refs, you are dealing with **Uncontrolled Components**.
 Their internal state is not controlled by React anymore, have this in mind.
 It's a side-effect of using less code to access the DOM directly through this hook.

+# Side-Effects, Reducers, and Context API

+The `useEffect()` hook has 2 parameters, a function, and an Array.
+The function is executed **after** every component evaluation if the specified dependency (in the array, the second parameter) changes.
+That means that `useEffect()` hook doesn't re-run whenever the component re-renders, it has its own lifecycle.